herose07/Crypto_Clustering/README.md

 ![image](https://user-images.githubusercontent.com/65314799/99164794-02ac6080-26cb-11eb-8e0e-598b3be556fd.png)

 # Cryptocurrency Clustering

-For this project, I use classification to group .
+For this project, I use classification to group various cryptocurrencies.

 This project accomplishes the following main tasks: